 According to the Immoveable Property Commission, as of 11 December 2019, 6,629 applications have been lodged with the Commission and 970 of them have been concluded through friendly settlements and 33 through formal hearing.
 To date the IPC has paid more than £300 million to the applicants in compensation.

 Initially, the Immovable Property Commission was intended to operate until 21 December 2009.
-Since that, there have been multiple extensions and the IPC has recently extended the deadline for applications for a further two years.
-The new deadline is December 2021.
+Since that, there have been multiple extensions and the IPC has recently extended the deadline for applications.
+The new deadline is December 2023.

 Who is eligible to make a claim to the Immoveable Property Commission?